FFFSTANZA/FoloCharge/VENDOR_DETECTION_GUIDE.md

 ## Overview

-FoloCharge now includes an intelligent **Vendor-Agnostic Log Format Detection** system that automatically identifies and normalizes log files from any EV charger manufacturer in India.
+Folonite DMS now includes an intelligent **Vendor-Agnostic Log Format Detection** system that automatically identifies and normalizes log files from any EV charger manufacturer in India.
 No manual configuration required!

 ## Supported Vendors